Torus counting and self-joinings of Kleinian groups: Introduction

-\item Let $\Ga$ be rigid acylindrical, that is, $\Omega_\Ga$ is a union of infinitely many round disks with mutually disjoint closures.
-Let $\rho_0:G\to \PSL_2(\c)$ be a quasiconformal deformation of $\Ga$ which is not a conjugation, and $f:\hat\c\to \hat \c$ the associated quasiconformal map.
-It follows from (\cite{MMO}, \cite{MMO2}) that the set of all circles $C\subset \hat \c$ meeting $\La_\Ga$ such that $f(C)$ is a circle is a finite union of closed $\Ga$-orbits.
-Therefore the following $2$-dimensional torus packing
+\item Let $\Ga$ be { a rigid acylindrical \Conv Kleinian group}, that is, $\Omega_\Ga$ is a union of infinitely many round disks with mutually disjoint closures.
+Let $\rho_0:\Ga\to \PSL_2(\c)$ be a quasiconformal deformation of $\Ga$ which is not a conjugation, and $f:\hat\c\to \hat \c$ the associated quasiconformal map. { Denoting by $\cal C$ the space of all round circles in $\hat{\bb C}$,} it follows from (\cite{MMO}, \cite{MMO2}, \cite{BO}) that the set of all circles { $C\in\cal C$} such that $\# C\cap \La_\Ga\ge 2$ and $f(C)$ is a circle is a finite union of closed $\Ga$-orbits in $\cal C$.
+Indeed, if $C\in \cal C$ meets $\La_\Ga$ at more than one point, then either $C$ separates $\La_\Ga$ or $C\subset \La_\Ga$.
+Since the set of circles contained in $\La_\Ga$ is a finite union of closed $\Ga$-orbits, it suffices to note that the set of all separating circles such that $f(C)$ is a circle is a finite union of closed $\Ga$-orbits.
+This follows from \cite[Thm.
+1.5]{MMO} and \cite[Thm.
+1.6]{BO}, since otherwise such a set must be dense in the space $\cal C_{\La_\Ga}$ of all circles meeting $\La_\Ga$, and hence $f$ must map all circles in $\cal C_{\La_\Ga}$ to circles.
+That implies that $f$ is conformal \cite{MT} and hence $\rho$ is a conjugation, a contradiction.